Register for the USS Conference

 Valerie Borum, Toronto Metropolitan University, Canada

-Sujaya Dhanvantari, McGill University, Canada
+Sujaya Dhanvantari, University of Guelph, Canada

 Tejash Kumar Singh, Nanyang Technological University, Singapore